atomaxinc/SkaleKitAndroid/README.md

 #How to use SkaleKit?

 ##Setup
-You can download Add following dependency in build.gradle
+You can download aar file from jcenter by adding following dependency in build.gradle.

     compile 'com.atomaxinc.android.skale:skale-utilities:0.1.0@aar'